jsta/jsta.github.io/about.md

 title: About
 ---

+Blog posts are syndicated on [R-bloggers](https://www.r-bloggers.com).
 More information on my work can be found by referencing my [CV](https://jsta.github.io/cv.html).